 Moldavia, February - September 2020

-In this last year of the BOND project (2019 -2020), a moment is related to the implementation of task 3.4 about “undertaking a lab experiment in Moldova”.
-The lab experiment is a learning process involving farmers and land manager groups who were able to participate in capacity building activities and in the design of Action Plans that could lead to the signature of a number of Memora of Understanding in different sectors.
+In the final year of the BOND project (2019-2020), a moment is related to the implementation of task 3.4 about ‘undertaking a lab experiment in Moldova’.
+The lab experiment was a learning process involving farmers and land manager groups who were able to participate in capacity building activities and in the design of Action Plans that could lead to the signature of a number of Memora of Understanding in different sectors.

 Target audience: 10 national farmers groups representing different sectors.
 Two representatives per group selected to attend the three events.